-Delaware 3674 26-1815025 (State or other jurisdiction of incorporation or organization) (Primary Standard Industrial Classification Code Number) (I.R.S.
-Employer Identification No.) ŕ c/o MagnaChip Semiconductor S.A. te de Merl, B.P.
+Delaware (State or other jurisdiction of incorporation or organization) 3674 (Primary Standard Industrial Classification Code Number) 26-1815025 (I.R.S.
+Employer Identification No.)

+c/o MagnaChip Semiconductor S.A.
+74, rue de Merl, B.P.
 709 L-2146 Luxembourg R.C.S.
-Luxembourg B97483 (352) 45-62-62 d telephone number, including area code, of Registrant's pri ncipal executive offices) Labor MacForday d John McFarland Vice President, General Counsel and Secretary c/o MagnaChip Semiconductor, Inc. 20400 Stevens Creek Boulevard, Suite 370 Cupertino, CA 95014 Telephone: (408) 625-5999 (Name, address, includir Fax: (408) 625-5990 ng zip code, and telephone number, including area code, of a gent for service) Copies to: Micheal J. Reagan Khoa D. Do W. Stuart Ogg Jones Day 1755 Embarcadero Road Palo Alto, California 94303 Telephone: (650) 739-3939 Fax: (650) 739-3900 Kirk A. Davenport Keith Benson Latham & Watkins LLP 885 Third Avenue New York, NY 10022-4834 Telephone: (212) 906-1200 Fax: (212) 751-4864 Approximate date of commencement of p effective. roposed sale to the public: As soon as practicab le after this registration statement becomes If any of the securities being registered on the Securities Act of 1933, check the following box: $\hfill\Box$ nis Form are to be offered on a delayed or continuous us basis pursuant to Rule 415 under the If this Form is filed to register additional sec following box and list the Securities Act registration urities for an offering pursuant to Rule 462(b) under statement number of the earlier effective registration If this Form is a post-effective amendment f Securities Act registration statement number of the iled pursuant to Rule 462(c) under the Securities Ac earlier effective registration statement for the same If this Form is a post-effective amendment f Securities Act registration statement number of the iled pursuant to Rule 462(d) under the Securities Ac earlier effective registration statement for the same • Indicate by check mark whether the registra company.
-See the definitions of "large accelerated (Check one): nt is a large accelerated filer, an accelerated filer, a filer," "accelerated filer" and "smaller reporting comp Large accelerated filer ☐ Accelerated filer □ Non-accelerated filer ☑ Smaller reporting company □
+Luxembourg B97483 (352) 45-62-62

+(Address, including zip code, and telephone number, including area code, of Registrant's principal executive offices)

+John McFarland Senior Vice President, General Counsel and Secretary c/o MagnaChip Semiconductor, Inc. 20400 Stevens Creek Boulevard, Suite 370 Cupertino, CA 95014 Telephone: (408) 625-5999 Fax: (408) 625-5990

+(Name, address, including zip code, and telephone number, including area code, of agent for service)

+Copies to:

+Micheal J. Reagan Khoa D. Do W. Stuart Ogg Jones Day 1755 Embarcadero Road Palo Alto, California 94303 Telephone: (650) 739-3939 Fax: (650) 739-3900 Kirk A. Davenport Keith Benson Latham & Watkins LLP 885 Third Avenue New York, NY 10022-4834 Telephone: (212) 906-1200 Fax: (212) 751-4864

+Approximate date of commencement of proposed sale to the public: As soon as practicable after this registration statement becomes effective.

+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box:

+If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering:

+If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering:

+If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer Accele

+Accelerated filer $\Box$

+Non-accelerated filer ☑ (Do not check if a smaller reporting company) Smaller reporting company $\Box$